Isaac-Tait/exploringAndPondering/blog/2023-09-24-unitarianism/index.md

 enableComments: true
 ---

-Phew, what a week the last one was.
-Busy busy busy - and not in the traditional sense of lots of work and self assigned tasks meant to make oneself feel useful or significant.
+Phew, what a week the last one was. <!-- truncate --> Busy busy busy - and not in the traditional sense of lots of work and self assigned tasks meant to make oneself feel useful or significant.
 Rather it was a week filled with confronting the messes I have kept buried for years in the vain hope that by ignoring them they would go away.

 <!--truncate-->